digital SLR guide

 So why are some compact cameras so slow and digital SLRs so fast?
 It's electronics vs. mechanics.

-You may have noticed that there is a device called a shutter that sits in front of the digital SLR sensor.
+There's a device called a shutter that sits in front of the digital SLR sensor, blocking it from light.

 When you take a photo, the shutter (made up of two curtains) opens and closes.